nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

-SonarQube provides the capability to show the health of an application's source code, highlighting issues as they are introduced.
+SonarQube provides a static analysis capability to show the health of an application's source code, highlighting issues as they are introduced.

 #### 8.11.9.1.
 Optionally, register your app in SonarQube

-This section is optional as the `sonar-scanner`command line tool will do all this automagically for you.
+This section is optional as the `sonar-scanner`command line tool will do all this "auto-magically" for you, so you can skip ahead to the next section.

 Open in your browser